Overview

 • Control Plane: a set of components managing the lifecycle of a Kubernetes cluster (TLS certificates, etcd cluster, Kubernetes Master-related components), mapping to a Kubernetes “master”

-• Cluster: virtual entity encapsulating a control plane and nodepool
+• Cluster: virtual entity encapsulating a control plane and node pool

 Features